Cesare al Casaletto

 Must ordergnocchi fritti cacio e pepe

-InsiderTake tram no. 8 from Largo di Torre Argentina.
-Reserve at least a week out — they don't bend on this.
+InsiderTake tram no. 8 from Largo di Torre Argentina to the last stop, Casaletto; the trattoria is a short walk from the stop.
+Reserve at least a week out.

 Courtesy of SantoPalato